Skip to main content

 Adverse effects

-The following listing of adverse reactions is based on clinical trial and post-marketing experience and is displayed by system organ class.
-Within the system organ classes, adverse reactions are listed under headings of the following frequency categories: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100) and very rare (< 1/10,000).
+The following listing of adverse reactions is based on clinical trial and post marketing experience and is displayed by system organ class.
+Within the system organ classes, adverse reactions are listed under headings of the following frequency categories: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), very rare (< 1/10,000) and not known (cannot be estimated from the available data).
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.

 Frequency